 What is the Research Stream?

-Focusing on mentorship and applied group work, the Research Stream is the full SPRINT experience from 10 AM to 4 PM*.
-Participants will attend lectures in the morning, tutorials and panels in the afternoon, and be matched into research project groups under mentor guidance.
+Focusing on mentorship and applied group work, the Research Stream is the full SPRINT experience from 10 AM to 4 PM.* Participants will attend all ten days of SPRINT.
+The first week will include lectures in the morning and tutorials and panels in the afternoon.
+In advance of the second week, participants will be matched into research project groups and, under mentor guidance, will develop a research proposal.

 The Research Stream is aimed at high school students who plan to pursue psychology and research in higher education and wish to build a strong foundation through hands-on practice.

 The Research Stream challenges the participants to creatively apply what they learn in the program to propose a research study.
-Every day, they will spend an extra hour from 3-4 PM to plan and prepare for an end-of-program presentation with an audience of SPRINT participants, volunteers, and supporters.
+During the second week, every afternoon, participants will plan and prepare for an end-of-program presentation with an audience of SPRINT participants, volunteers, and supporters.

 At the end of the program, Research Stream participants will receive a letter and certificate of completion.
 They are also eligible to request a letter of recommendation from their mentors.